Code-Institute-Submissions/project-6/README.md

       - save generated invoice to pdf file.
 Used for `send_pdf()`
     - `send_pdf()`
       - attach generated pdf to email and send the email to user with [email template](/assets/email_templates/invoice-email-template-example.html)
-    - [pay_fee.html](/listings/templates/pay_fee.html) submit btn is now disabled after submiting the form to preven user to accidemtaly pay twice
+    - [pay_fee.html](/listings/templates/pay_fee.html) submit btn is now disabled after submitting the form to prevent user to accidentally pay twice
 - **Fixes**
   - **[_navbar.html](/templates/partials/_navbar.html)**
     - added `.active` class for user to see on which page he is on
-    - added `if` statment to check for user rights for access to Django admin
+    - added `if` statement to check for user rights for access to Django admin
-    - removed unecessary links
+    - removed unnecessary links
   - **Listing app**
     - [house.html](/listings/templates/house.html) decided to change the short description to links for user to be able search by clicked tag
-    - `add_house()` added initail values for better UX
+    - `add_house()` added initial values for better UX
     - `pay_fee()`
       - user is now redirected to `index` if he already paid to prevent the user pay twice
       - email with attached invoice as pdf is now send to user after successful payment is made